StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/redis.md

     **- Channel \***

     The Redis channel where you want to publish the data.
 Select **Add Variable** to dynamically insert values using available variables.
+Refer to the [Variable Usage Examples](../variable-usage-examples.md) topic for detailed examples.

     **- Host \***

     The Redis server address.
 This is where TheHive will send data.
 Select **Add Variable** to dynamically insert values using available variables.
+Refer to the [Variable Usage Examples](../variable-usage-examples.md) topic for detailed examples.

     **- Port \***